Let’s hear it for Bircher Muesli.

 One of the perks of working in the travel industry is the discounted travel and hotel stays.
 Sometimes we’d stay out late in Sydney and crash at this fancy hotel in the CBD, and in the very late morning, we’d roll out of bed and go downstairs to the dining room for the best breakfast in the city (we’re talking pre-Bills here Sydney folks).
 They served amazing Bircher muesli and I had it for breakfast every time we stayed there.
 Looking back, that amazingly good Bircher muesli was the best thing to come out of that entire relationship.

-And here ’tis!
 This Bircher Muesli recipe is perfect for morning sickness because all of the ingredients are mixed the night before.
 Sometimes you add ingredients in the morning, but when you’re nauseous and just need to eat something, just the sound of mixing ingredients can tip you over the edge.
 I’d been making this recipe in big batches to get me through morning sickness in my first and second trimester and it was the best thing ever.

 So here’s my Bircher Muesli recipe.
 For people who have morning sickness.
 Or those who don’t.